 |Steel pins||Optimal hold in plastered walls and masonry|

-|Anchor nails & screw nails||Very strong hold thanks to notches on the shaft Suitable for hard surfaces such as very dry wood|
+|Anchor nails & screw nails||Very stronghold thanks to notches on the shaft Suitable for hard surfaces such as very dry wood|

 From a weight of 15 kilograms (or three nails), however, you should use screws and, if necessary, dowels.
-Always find out about the regulations in your apartment beforehand, because sometimes you are not allowed to drill or nail every where.
+Always find out about the regulations in your apartment beforehand, because sometimes you are not allowed to drill or nail everywhere.
 Always pay attention to existing power lines.
 If possible, you should not use adhesive strips for fastening.
-Although this is possible in most cases, the watch can often only be removed afterwards with great effort.
+Although this is possible in most cases, the watch can often only be removed afterward with great effort.
 There is also the risk of parts of the plaster or wallpaper being torn off with it.

 5. Checklist for wall clock purchase